Xomega-Net/Xomega.Docs/docs/generators/presentation/common/resources.md

 # Label Resources

-Generates a resource file with labels and titles for data properties, data objects and views declared in the model.
+Generates a resource file with labels and titles for data properties, data objects, and views declared in the model.

-The generator uses specific labels and titles that are configured in the model for the corresponding entities, or uses their names to generate a label.
+The generator uses specific labels and titles that are configured in the model for the corresponding entities or uses their names to generate a label.

-The generator uses standard format for the resource keys, which allows Xomega Framework to automatically set the labels for data properties and use them on the property-bound controls that support it, such as Blazor.
+The generator uses a standard format for the resource keys, which allows Xomega Framework to automatically set the labels for data properties and use them on the property-bound controls that support it, such as Blazor.

 Other generators of views and the main menu can also use these resource keys to set localized titles for child panels or tabs, as well as the navigation buttons.

 ## Generator inputs

-The generator uses the names of object properties, links and views, as well as custom label and title attributes to generate resources for field and link labels with access keys, panel and view titles, and top level navigation menus.
+The generator uses the names of object properties, links, and views, as well as custom label and title attributes to generate resources for the field and link labels with access keys, panel and view titles, and top-level navigation menus.

 ### Field labels and access keys

-For each field/property on the data objects declared in the model the generator will create resources for their labels and access keys, if the latter are explicitly specified.
+For each field/property on the data objects declared in the model, the generator will create resources for their labels and access keys, if the latter is explicitly specified.

-The following snippet shows an example of how a `SalesOrderList` object customizes labels for some of it properties, while labels for its other properties that are not listed or have no label attribute will be generated from their names.
+The following snippet shows an example of how a `SalesOrderList` object customizes labels for some of its properties, while labels for its other properties that are not listed or have no label attribute will be generated from their names.

 ```xml
 <xfk:data-object class="SalesOrderList" list="true">